jayggg/ngstents/README.md

-## NGSTents
+# Spacetime Tents in NGSolve: `ngstents`

-This project is based heavily on an earlier 'ConservationLaw' project by Christoph Wintersteiger, Joachim Schöberl and Jay Gopalakrishnan.
-The near term goals of this project are to make the code more flexible, for example, to allow new conservation laws, defined by their fluxes and numerical fluxes, to be defined in Python, to allow experimentation with different tent-pitching methods different propagation methods.
-Another goal is to implement so-called 'super-tents', each of which will be pitched on a portion of the spatial mesh and solved by an MPI process.
+`ngstents` is an c++ extension of the [NGSolve](https://ngsolve.org) finite element library designed to ease experimentation with tent-based methods for hyperbolic systems.
+The python front-end allows new equations (linear or nonlinear conservation laws) and schemes to be easily defined using their fluxes and numerical fluxes in a few lines of code.

-### Installation
+## Installation

 NGSolve is required